diff --git a/docs/user-guides/cluster/onboarding.md b/docs/user-guides/cluster/onboarding.md

 -In particular for Gardener Clusters setting a short name is mandatory, because Gardener has very long cluster names, e.g. `garden-greenhouse--monitoring-external`.

-+For accessing the `greenhouse` cluster, the `greenhousectl` will expect your default kubernetes [`kubeconfig` file](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) and [`context`](https://kubernetes.io/docs/reference/kubectl/generated/kubectl_config/kubectl_config_use-context/) to be set to `greenhouse`.
++For accessing the `bootstrap` cluster, the `greenhousectl` will expect your default Kubernetes [`kubeconfig` file](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) and [`context`](https://kubernetes.io/docs/reference/kubectl/generated/kubectl_config/kubectl_config_use-context/) to be set to `bootstrap`.
+This can be achieved by passing the `--kubeconfig` flag or by setting the `KUBECONFIG` env var.

 +

-+The location of the `kubeconfig` file to the `bootstrap` cluster is passed via the `--bootstrap-kubeconfig` flag.
++The location of the `kubeconfig` file to the `greenhouse` cluster is passed via the `--greenhouse-kubeconfig` flag.

 ```commandline